TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 DataHandler usage
 =================
-Using the :ref:`DataHandler <tce-database-basics>` in a CLI command requires backend authentication.
+Using the :ref:`DataHandler <datahandler-basics>` in a CLI command requires backend authentication.
 See :ref:`dataHandler-cli-command` for more information.